Hezbollah–Israel conflict (2023–present): Further airstrikes (July – September 2024)

 On 8 September, special forces from the Shaldag Unit raided and destroyed an Iranian rocket manufacturing facility beneath a branch of the Syrian Scientific Studies and Research Center in Masyaf, which was used to supply Hezbollah with precision rockets.
 On 16 September, the Security Cabinet of Israel approved a new war aim of returning evacuated residents to the north of Israel, adding to the goals of destroying Hamas and liberating the hostages.

 Escalation (September – November 2024)

+September attacks

 On 17 September, at least 12 people were killed and more than 2,750 were wounded, including Hezbollah members and civilians, after the explosions of their pagers in Lebanon and Syria, including in Beirut.
 The attack resulted in 1,500 fighters being taken out of action, with many facing blindness or losing their hands.
 Among those injured was the Iranian ambassador, Mojtaba Amani.
 Several drones launched from Lebanon crossed the border.
 Hezbollah confirmed the death of 12 militants on that day.
 Also on 17 September, the Shin Bet claimed that it thwarted a Hezbollah attempt for assassinate a former senior defence official with a Claymore mine.

 On 18 September another series of explosions involving wireless devices was reported across Lebanon, killing at least 30 people and injuring 750 others.
 Hezbollah said that it carried out four strikes targeting IDF sites including in Neve Ziv and Beit Hillel with rockets and artillery.
 Lebanese media reported that Israeli strikes struck Al-Jbeen, Shama, Majdal Zoun, Kfar Kila, Kfar Shiuba, Houla, al-Taybeh, the forest in the vicinity of Kounine and Beit Yahoun, and the outskirts of Yater.
 The IDF said that it struck Hezbollah sites in Chihine, Tayibe, Blida, Meiss El Jabal, Aitaroun and Kfarkela and a Hezbollah weapons depot in Khiam in these airstrikes.

 On 19 September, the IDF said that it started carrying out airstrikes against Hezbollah to destroy its capabilities in southern Lebanon while heavy bombing was reported in Deir Qanoun En Nahr.
 The IDF also said that it killed two Lebanese militants attempting to infiltrate the border and plant an explosive at an IDF post.
 Two Israeli soldiers were killed and nine others were injured in Hezbollah attacks in the vicinity of the Lebanese border.
 Three rockets launched by Hezbollah to Metula caused fires and damaged electric infrastructure.
-The IDF said that its jets struck more than a hundred Hezbollah rocket launchers and other Hezbollah sites in its heaviest air strikes since the Israel-Hezbollah conflict started in October 2023.
+The IDF said that its jets struck more than a hundred Hezbollah rocket launchers and other Hezbollah sites in its heaviest air strikes since the Israel–Hezbollah conflict started in October 2023.
 An Israeli strike in al-Haniyeh wounded four people.
 The Lebanese National News Agency reported that Israeli airstrikes targeted Mahmoudieh, Ksar al-Aroush, and Birket Jabbour.